Dasarath Deb: Political career

 In 1948, he formed Ganamukti Parishad, which was engaged in an armed struggle from 1948 to 1950.
 In 1950, he along with his followers, joined the Communist Party of India.
 He became a member of the central committee of the party in 1951.
 After the party split in 1964, he joined Communist Party of India (Marxist).
 In 1964, he founded the Tripura Rajya Upajati Ganamukti Parishad, a frontal organization of CPI(M).

 In the heady days of the 1930s and 40s, Deb completed his education from Sylhet and later Calcutta.
 He took to spreading education among tribal through the Janasikhya Samiti.

 He was elected to the Lok Sabha in 1952, 1957, 1962 and 1971 from Tripura East constituency.
 In 1978, he was elected for the first time in Tripura Vidhan Sabha from Ramchandraghat constituency and became the Minister for Education in the first Left Front government.
 He was the deputy chief minister in the second Left Front government from 1983 to 1988.
 In 1988, he became the secretary of the state unit of CPI(M).
 After the defeat of the Left Front in 1988 elections, he became the leader of the opposition in Tripura Vidhan Sabha from 1988 to 1993.

 On 10 April 1993 he became the chief minister of the third Left Front government.
 He was in office till 11 March 1998.
-He declined to contest the Vidhan Sabha election in 1998 on health grounds.
+He declined to contest the Vidhan Sabha election in 1998 on health grounds, and died seven months after leaving office.